immu3-io/.github/profile/README.md

   <img alt="IMMU3 logo" src="https://github.com/immu3-io/static-assets/raw/main/image/logo-dark.svg">
 </picture>

-Immu3 is an on-chain communication technology; (1) infrastructure, and; (2) integrator.
+Immu3 is an on-chain communication technology infrastructure and 4thTech Level 1 integrator.
 It utilizes a permissionless agnostic protocol stack that can support 1000s of on-chain communication dApps to evolve on Web3.
-Built on top of the Block Labs 4thTech stack, the immu3 acts as the first on-chain communication integrator focusing on the adoption and commercialisation of this new technology.
+To achieve full immutability and self-custodianship every email, message, or data file transfer is represented as an L1 or L2 TX (i.e. transaction).
+Users' communication and data are accessible only with his or her private key.

-Users will always have the freedom to move and access their communication or data between dApps, while the developers will always have permissionless access to build communication-specific applications.
+Users will always be free to move and access their communication or data between dApps, while the developers will always have permissionless access to build communication-specific applications.

 ## Interested in reading more?

-In-depth research and clarificatios can be found in the projects [Thesis](https://bit.ly/immu3-thesis)
+In-depth research and clarifications can be found in the projects [Thesis](https://bit.ly/immu3-thesis)

 ## Contact